How to install PostgreSQL on Ubuntu 24.04 LTS

 Once you have finished specifying the IP of the PostgreSQL server, username, database name, and the port as shown in the above figure click on Save.
 The connection happens automatically.

 On a successful connection, pgAdmin lists the servers on the left panel.
 Find your server and click on it.
 A list of databases appears.
-You can write SQL queries by doing a right click on the database you want to operate and then selecting the PSQL tool.
+You can write SQL queries by doing a right click on the database you want to operate on and then selecting the PSQL tool.

 The following shows an SQL SELECT statement that was executed successfully.